johnph/simple-oauth-and-cqrs/ReadMe.md

 ### Where is it hosted?

 Both Web Api projects are published and hosted in Azure App Service - shared infrastructure at the below given urls.
 Resource server has swagger for API documentation.
+Auth Server is configured with in Memory clients, resources and users

 #### Auth Server & Access Token URL:
 https://johndev-authserver.azurewebsites.net/connect/token